robhendrik/FockStateCircuit/README.md

 ## Installing
 * Install via pip install FockStateCircuit
-* Copy the modules fock_state_circuit.py and collection_of_states.py from the src folder on Github.
+* Copy the modules from the src folder on Github.

 Dependencies are Numpy and Matplotlib.
 We tested with